mail2aashi/RetailDiscountCalculator/README.md

 Right click  -> run As -> maven test

-# Generating   Code coverage from Command Prompt
+# Generating   Code Coverage from Command Prompt

 Run the test cases and generate the code code coverage